-Prince Andrew Questioned About Friendship With Epstein, Says He 'Let The Side Down'
+Prince Andrew Admits Visiting With Sex Offender Epstein Was 'The Wrong Thing To Do'

 Giuffre alleges that at age 15, while she was working at Mar-a-Lago, the resort owned by Donald Trump, she was procured for sex by Ghislaine Maxwell, the woman often referred to as "Epstein's madam."
 Maxwell has been named by many Epstein accusers as pivotal in the recruiting of young women to groom for Epstein.
 She has denied any wrongdoing or involvement.

-Giuffre claims that in 2001, when she was 17, Andrew had sex with three times.
+Giuffre says that in 2001, when she was 17, Andrew had sex with her three times.
 She says she was paid by Epstein for these encounters.
-A photo that Giuffre said was taken in 2001 in a London apartment, shows Prince Andrew's arm around Giuffre, with Maxwell standing in the background, according to the New York Times.
+A photo that Giuffre said was taken in 2001 in a London apartment shows Prince Andrew's arm around Giuffre, with Maxwell standing in the background, according to The New York Times.

 "I have no recollection of ever meeting this lady," Andrew told the BBC.
 "None whatsoever."